Find The Best Insurance

-There is also a limit on the total contributions that can go into your 401(k).
-This limit, which is $56,000 for 2019, includes the contributions from you and your employer.
-If you’re eligible for catch-up contributions, the total limit is $62,000.
+There is also a limit on the total contributions that can go into your defined contribution plans each year.
+This limit, which is $56,000 for 2019, includes your own contributions as well as employee match.
+The defined contribution limit will be $57,000 in 2020.

 The only big exception to these limits is if you earn at least $125,000 or own more than 5% of the company.
 In that case, the IRS considers you a “highly compensated employee” (HCE).
 To ensure that company retirement plans don’t unequally favor HCEs, the IRS limits how much those individuals can contribute.
 In general, the average 401(k) contribution from HCEs cannot be more than the average contribution of non-HCEs by more than 2%.

 So if the average for non-HCEs is 3% of salary, an HCE can only contribute up to 5% of their salary.
 Some small business owners can get around this restriction with a safe harbor 401(k).
 This type of 401(k) has its own rules and requirements, so make sure to consult an accountant or financial adviser if you think you need one.

 Additionally, there’s a limit on the amount of your income that an employer can use when calculating a match: $285,000.
 So if your annual income is $300,000 and your employer matches the first 5%, the maximum they could contribute would be based on 5% of $285,000 and not $300,000.

 As mentioned, you only pay income taxes on 401(k) contributions when you withdraw the money.
 Contributions come out of your paychecks, which decreases your take-home pay, but deferring your pay is worth it because of the long-term tax savings.
 The tax benefits make your 401(k) a “tax-advantaged” account.